 A marriage contract is a legal document created either before or during the marriage that describes in detail what will happen if a couple separates, or if one or both members of the couple dies.
 How will the assets and debts be divided?
 What happens to the children?
 How much will be paid or received in spousal support?
 Many people refer to marriage contracts as prenuptial agreements.

-At Elliott & Hills, our lawyers will help you work through the issues involved in a marriage contract, including:
+At Hills Nolan, our lawyers will help you work through the issues involved in a marriage contract, including:

 - Ownership in or division of property, including assets and debts

 - Support obligations, including child support and spousal support (alimony)

 - The right to direct the education and moral training of their children, but not the right to custody of or access to their children